 Colleges receive thousands of pre-screen videos and you don’t want to not pass a pre-screen because you did not follow directions.
 Think of it as your first college test: being thoughtful about making sure you have everything you need to film, as well as planning out the structure of your shoot, will allow you to have a smooth filming experience.

 I am not a makeup guru, but it is important that you look fresh throughout your shoot.
 This is your first visual impression, so you want to budget time into the shoot to make sure your hair and makeup stays consistent.

 3. Pay attention to background, lighting, and sound balance.

 Background, lighting, and sound balance are the most important technical elements you want to keep in mind wherever you film.
-You are the star of the tape—not your life-sized “Frozen” cut-out in the background and before you ask, yes, I’ve seen this in a pre-screen video, or the high school band playing in the background.
+You are the star of the tape—not your life-sized “Frozen” cut-out in the background and before you ask, yes, I’ve seen this in a pre-screen video.

 The background should be clean and simple; if you use a sheet, make sure it’s not too wrinkled.
 The lighting should be bright enough to see you and your facial expressions.
 The sound should be balanced; if you’re singing, make sure the piano doesn’t drown out your voice (this could make or break the song component of your pre-screen).